strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/vm-deployment.md

 # Virtual Machine Deployment

-This is a high-level guide for deploying a Strapi project on a virtual machine such as a [DigitalOcean](https://www.digitalocean.com/) Droplet, AWS, or Azure.
-For detailed information, consult the NodeJS deployment documentation from the respective hosting platform.
+The following is a high-level guide to deploying a Strapi project on a virtual machine such as a [DigitalOcean](https://www.digitalocean.com/) Droplet, AWS, or Azure.
+It is not intended to cover all possible configurations.
+For detailed information, consult the NodeJS deployment documentation from the respective hosting platforms.

 :::prerequisites